GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 -

-Objective: Strengthen labour, housing, health and safety practices so they meet IFA v6 social criteria and position your business for GRASP or similar add-ons.
+Objective: Strengthen labour, housing, health and safety practices so they meet GLOBALG.A.P.
+IFA social criteria and position your business for GRASP or similar add-ons.

 -